pinecone-io/canopy/docs/library.md

 ## Understanding KnowledgeBase workings

-The knowledge base is an object that is responsible for storing and query your data.
+The knowledge base is an object that is responsible for storing and querying your data.
 It holds a connection to a single Pinecone index and provides a simple API to insert, delete and search textual documents.

 ### Upsert workflow
-The `upsert` method is used to insert of update textual documents of any size into the knowledge base.
+The `upsert` method is used to insert or update textual documents of any size into the knowledge base.
 For each document, the following steps are performed:

 1. The document is chunked into smaller pieces of text, each piece is called a `Chunk`.
 2. Each chunk is encoded into a vector representation.